-This Strawberry Chocolate Mousse is a stunning make-ahead dessert you can make for Valentine’s Day, birthdays and holidays!
-The best part?
-It’s easy to make with a few simple ingredients, some stemless wine glasses and a muffin tin…
+Strawberry Chocolate Mousse is a festive make-ahead dessert you can make for special occasions including holidays, birthdays, Mother’s Day and Valentine’s Day!
+It’s easy to make with a few simple ingredients, some stemless wine glasses and a muffin tin… Plus video tutorial!

 Get ready for a really fun dessert that always impresses with its beautiful presentation and delicious flavors!
 It’s perfect for a date night, Valentine’s Day, birthdays and any occasion like Mother’s Day that demands something special.

 This no-bake dessert features fresh strawberries in a strawberry jello layer on the bottom, and a smooth and creamy chocolate mousse on top.
 You can make it up to 2 days ahead of time and serve it right out of the fridge.

 Strawberry Chocolate Mousse is easier to make than you might think.
 Start by making strawberry jello using strawberry jello powder and boiling water.

 Meanwhile, set stemless wine glasses on the diagonal in a muffin pan.
 If they slide, you can place a kitchen towel underneath or some paper baking cups to help stabilize them.

 Once the jello is lukewarm, pour it into the glasses to 1/2 inch from the rims.
 Then spoon chopped fresh strawberries into the liquid.